TimIntegration/blankly_algo_container/README.md

 ```
 Inside Visual Studio Code:
  - click button on the bottom right to reopen folder in Dev Container
+ - may need to manually use Python: Select Interpreter to /opt/conda/bin/python

 ## for standalone container